silviuClosca/fluencyForge/README.md

 Notes:
 - These files are **specific to your machine and Anki profile**.
 - The repository includes a `.gitignore` entry so `fluencyforge_data/` is **not tracked in Git**.
-- On first run, FluencyForge will automatically create any missing JSON files with sensible defaults.
+- On first run, LanguageForge will automatically create any missing JSON files with sensible defaults.

 If distributing this add-on:
 - Keep `fluencyforge_data/` empty (or omit it).